andris9/n3/README.md

 Usage
 -------

-1. To use the server you need to create certificate files for STLS secure connections.
+1. To use the server you need to create certificate files for TLS secure connections.
 Create privatekey.pem and certificate.pem with

        openssl genrsa -out privatekey.pem 1024
        openssl req -new -key privatekey.pem -out certrequest.csr